KEM-CONSOLATION/zentro/ROLE_PERMISSIONS.md

 # Role-Based Permissions Guide

-This document outlines what each role (Staff, Branch Manager, Admin) can and cannot do in the Inventrax system.
+This document outlines what each role (Staff, Branch Manager, Admin) can and cannot do in the CountPadi system.

 ---